 I can’t live without logging in any application.
 It can make troubleshooting much easier, particularly when you’ve deployed your app. log4j2 is the main logging framework out there.
 You can choose another one if you like, but I strongly recommend having and using one.

 If you have working the Java EE Environment, you have almost certainly come across Inversion of Control, particularly in the form of Dependency Injection.
 I love dependency injection.
 It helps with decoupling components and with testing.
+I looked at various frameworks including Dagger 2, Spring, Guice.

 The fully static (compile time) nature of Dagger 2 means that it doesn’t gel well with JavaFX which is very dynamic.